calendar tag arrow download print

 Non-domestic

 Besides funding from Dutch sources, research in the Netherlands also receives funding from foreign companies and from European Union research programmes, particularly the Framework Programmes.
-Foreign companies have become an increasingly important source of funding for Dutch R&D, growing from €497 million in 1996 to €2,223 million in 2016.
-Non-domestic funding comes from:
+Foreign companies have become an increasingly important source of funding for Dutch R&D. Non-domestic funding comes from:

 • Foreign companies, which mainly fund research by Dutch companies;

 • The European Union’s research programmes, particularly its Framework Programmes.
-The Seventh Framework programme (FP7) ran from 2007 to 2013 and had a total budget of over €50 billion.
-Dutch researchers received €3.4 billion of this over that period, representing 7.4% of the total.
-Horizon 2020, the successor to FP7, runs from 2014 to 2020 and has a total budget of over €70 billion.
+The Eighth Framework programme (Horizon 2020) ran from 2014 to 2020 and had a total budget of over €77 billion.
+Dutch researchers received €5.4 billion of this over that period, representing 7.9% of the total.
+Horizon Europe, the successor to Horizon 2020, runs from 2021 to 2027 and has a total budget of over €95 billion.
+We see a similar role for the Netherlands this far: 9.1% of the total budget went to Dutch researchers.
+Since the United Kingdom has left the EU and is participating in Horizon Europe as an associated country, the percentage is higher for most European countries, including the Netherlands.

 The data publications on the EU framework programmes show developments in the position of the Netherlands in the framework programmes and the share of funding of the EU framework programmes in relation to government funding of R&D in the Netherlands.